soitun/dns-proxy-server/docs/content/2-features/solver-docker/solve-from-hostname/_index.en.md

 * Container Name
 * Docker Compose Service Name

-These are indivual forms of set a hostname to a container to query it, so you only need to use one of them.
+These are individual forms of set a hostname to a container to query it, so you only need to use one of them.

 ## Hostnames Env